 Though, you’re allowed to break the rules.
 You’re not taking an oath here.
 It’s all about finding your balance, she says.

-- Round works well with a long bob, Pollack says, which draws the eyes down to visually lengthen the face.
+- Round face shapes works well with a long bob, Pollack says, which draws the eyes down to visually lengthen the face.
 Papanikolas echos this, saying round faces do well with cuts that elongate the face, like long straight hair, long voluminous waves, shaggy bobs, and swoopy bangs with cropped sides.

 - Heart shapes look best with blunt bangs and wavy layers or a chin-length bob with bangs.
 Soft angles in the front that start below the face help balance out the longer forehead, Pollack says.
 The key here, according to Papanikolas, is to keep the bangs narrow so that you can create the illusion of less width at the top.